Prometheus-X-association/t-ai-carisma/docs/README.md

 Test cases :
 * Verify that an analysis file can be created
-* Confirm that all Trustworthy AI specific Checks can be choosen in the CARiSMA analysis file
+* Confirm that all Trustworthy AI specific Checks can be chosen in the CARiSMA analysis file
 * Test that errors in an incorrect model are identified in the analysis file
 * Confirm that a previously incorrect model can be modified after an analysis was conducted
 * Ensure that an altered model can be analyzed again with the newly altered content